OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-09.md

 ## 2 Kings 9:13

-Then they hurried, and each man took his garment and put it under him on the bare steps,
+Then they hurried, and each man took his garment and placed it under him on the bare steps,
-and blew the trumpet, saying, “Jehu is king!”
+and blew the trumpet, proclaiming, “Jehu is king!”

 ---